NVlabs/MambaVision/README.md

-MambaVision has a hierarchial architecture that employs both self-attention and mixer blocks:
+MambaVision has a hierarchical architecture that employs both self-attention and mixer blocks:

 ![teaser](./mambavision/assets/arch.png)

 ## 💥 News 💥

+- **[07.14.2024]** We added support for images with any resolution for MambaVision (no change in code needed) !

 - **[07.11.2024]** [Paper](https://arxiv.org/abs/2407.08083) is now available on arXiv !